PedroZappa/42_minitalk/README.md

 	* The `message` to be sent;
 * The `client` must send the `message` passed in as a parameter to the `server`.
 * Upon receiving the `message` the `server` must print it to `stdout` almost instantly.
-* The `server` must be able to receive `message`s from several different clients in a row without the need for a restart.
+* The `server` must be able to receive `message`s from several different clients **in a row** without the need for a restart.
 (Note that Linux systems do NOT queue signals when a signal of the same type is already pending).
 * `client`-`server` communication must be done using `SIGUSR1` and `SIGUSR2` signals only.

 ### Bonus Features

 * The `server` acknowledges receiving a message by sending back a signal to the `client`.
-* Must support Unicode characters.
+* Support Unicode characters.

 ___